D3Labs-Inc/rfp-ai-reg/README.md

-# Response to RFP for the Provision of Artificial Intelligence
+# Response to RFP for the Provision of Artificial Intelligence Insights into Regulations

+We provide detailed results for our analysis in this repository.
+Our repository structure is as follows

+* Individual Results for Regulations
+* Individual Results for Acts
+* Clustering Results for Regulations
+* Clustering Results for Acts
+* Results for US Regulations

-## Insights into Regulations
+## Individual Results for Regulations

 [Link to files .md files for analysis on Federal Regulations](regulations).
 The link has .md files for each regulation with the following naming pattern <regulation_id>.md.
 For instance, the file for structural analysis results on SOR-2000-1 has a corresponding [2000-1.md](regulations/SOR-2000-1.md).
 Each file has the following structure